 - What happens when weather conditions are poor?

-Where can I pick tulips in New Jersey
+Where can I pick tulips in New Jersey?
+Where is there a Tulip Farm NJ?

 Holland Ridge Farms claims to be the largest tulip festival on the East Coast and the largest you-pick-flower farm in the country.
 It just might be.
 Located in Upper Freehold, Holland Ridge Farms has millions of tulips for picking, more than ever before.
 Pick as many as you like for a $1 per tulip.

 All guests age 3 and up require a ticket.
 Infants 2 and under FREE.
-For 2022, Holland Ridge Farms will be offering six time slots each day.
-General admission is $13 per person.
+For 2023, Holland Ridge Farms will be offering 8 EIGHT time slots each day.
+General admission is $15 per person.

 Dalton Farms u-pick tulip festivals, aka Tour or Tulips, will be open this April.
-The opening date is Wednesday, March 30, 2022.
-General Admission Tickets for the 2022 Tulip Season will go on sale towards the end of March.
-All Dalton Farms tulip festivals tickets will need to be purchased online.
+The opening date is Saturday, April 1, 2023.
+It will be a short season ending about April 23, 2023.
+General Admission Tickets for the 2023 Tulip Season will go on sale towards the end of March.
+Save money on Dalton Farms tulip festivals tickets by purchasing then in advance online.

 Similar to last year, tickets are required for those ages 3 years and older.

-General admission is $12 per person.
+General admission is $12 per person (when purchased online) or $16 (at the door when still available).
 You can pick as many tulips as you like for $2 per stem or 10 tulips for $10.

 More places to see Tulips in New Jersey